LeviateK/Plex-ConvertRecordings-RTX/README.md

 Usage:
 Convert-PlexRecordings-RTX.ps1 -inProcessPath C:\Plex
+This is NOT a post-processing script, but a standalone script that can be run interactively or via scheduled task Currently, this has only been used on Windows.

 Notes:
 1) Source TS file will be removed forcefully after successful conversion.
 If you wish to keep it, comment out line 166 (Remove-Item)